acl-org/aacl-2026/_pages/registration.md

 | **V - Workshop/Tutorials only - Industry/Non-Academic (Virtual)** | 210 | 270 | 320 |
 | **V - Workshop/Tutorials only - Student (Virtual)** | 120 | 135 | 150 |

+### Visa Application

+If you require visa application support to attend the event, please indicate your interest by filling out the [Google Form](https://forms.gle/jZ8qmeSXzdCLZLcW9).

+For any other enquiries, please contact us at [aacl-ijcnlp25-visateam@googlegroups.com](aacl-ijcnlp25-visateam@googlegroups.com).

 ### Membership Policy

 All attendees must be 2025 ACL members.
 Membership will be added if not already paid: